KarlHenrik/Jupyter-Notebook-Projects/_build/features/notebooks/FallingThroughTheEarth.md

 </div>
 </div>

-On your way down you reach a top speed of 9,920 m/s.
+On Bruce's way down he reach a top speed of 9,920 m/s.
 That is equal to 35,712 kilometers per hour, or 22,190 miles per hour.
 That is only slightly slower than the fastest manned object, the Apollo 10, which reached a top speed of 11,107 m/s when returning from the Moon.
-It is also a fair bit faster than the typical speed of the ISS and other satellites orbiting the Earth, which travel at around 7,700 m/s (which is about the speed we would reach if the Earth had a constant density).
+It is also a fair bit faster than the typical speed of the ISS and other satellites orbiting the Earth, which travel at around 7,700 m/s (which is about the speed he would reach if the Earth had a constant density).

-To better look at how position, velocity and acceleration change in relation to each other throughout the fall, we can normalize the arrays by dividing each array by its greatest value and then show them in the same plot.
+To better look at how position, velocity and acceleration change in relation to each other throughout the fall, I normalize the arrays by dividing each array by its greatest value and then show them in the same plot.
+This means that the y-axis only shows how the different sizes relate to themselves.
+The advantage is that it's then easer to see how one graph affects the shape of the other, even if we don't see the actual values.

 <div markdown="1" class="cell code_cell">
 <div class="input_area" markdown="1">